Sunwood-ai-labs/HarmonAI_III/docs/README.en.md

 ## 🤝 Contributions

 HarmonAI III welcomes contributions from the community as an open-source project.
-Please help improve this template repository through bug reports, feature requests, and pull requests.
+Help improve this template repository through bug reports, feature requests, and pull requests.

 ## 📄 License